This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 • Once all the zucchini has been fried and cooled to room temperature, cover the pan and refrigerate it overnight, or for at least 3 hours.

-• Bring a large pot of water to a rolling boil and cook your pasta until al dente.
-Before you strain the pasta, reserve 2 cups of the pasta water for later.
+• Bring a large pot of water to a rolling boil and cook 16 ounces spaghetti noodles, until al dente.
+Before you strain the pasta, reserve 2 cups pasta water, for later.
 Strain the noodles and set aside.

-• Heat a large saucepan or Dutch oven over medium heat and add the olive oil, butter, and garlic cloves after smashing them open with the flat side of a knife, and a sprig of basil.
+• Heat a large saucepan or Dutch oven over medium heat and add 2 tablespoons extra virgin olive oil, 2 tablespoons unsalted butter, and 2 cloves garlic after smashing them open with the flat side of a knife and a sprig of basil.
 Once the butter is melted and bubbling and the garlic is fragrant, remove the garlic and basil from the pan and add the zucchini.

 • Cook the zucchini over medium-low heat for 4-5 minutes.
 Use a wooden spoon to mash them up as much as you would like.
 Add a few splashes of the pasta water to help keep it moistened.
 If you want the zucchini completely mashed, you can cook it for a few minutes more to allow it to soften further and break down.

 • Add the pasta and 1 cup of pasta water to the pan and stir until it is fully coated in the zucchini.
-Add the provolone and parmesan cheese and stir until they are melted.
-Stir in as much of the remaining pasta water needed until the sauce is smooth and creamy, then add salt and pepper to taste.
+Add 8 ounces provolone del Monaco, and 1 cup parmesan, and stir until they are melted.
+Stir in as much of the remaining pasta water needed until the sauce is smooth and creamy, then add salt and pepper, to taste.
 Serve immediately.

 Nutrition